bensethbell/draft_lessons/ab-testing/pair.md

 #Part 2: A / B Testing

-Include your answer to this exercise in ``afternoon_answers.md``.
+Answer the questions in ``afternoon_answers.md``.

 Include your code in ``ab_test.py``.

-Designers at Etsy have created a **new landing page** in an attempt to improve sign-up rate to local meetups.
+Designers at Etsy have created a **new landing page** in an attempt to improve sign-up rate for local meetups.

 The historic sign-up rate for the **old landing page** is 10%.
 An improvement to only 10.1% would provide a lift of 1%.